ArakliotisStelios/spaceX/CHALLENGE.md

-# The Pleo Frontend Challenge

-Here at Pleo we love space.
-For example, we name all our microservices after moons of the solar system.
-But before you get to the moons, you have to go through rockets.
  Welcome to our frontend challenge!

 We've built a simple web app that displays information about rocket launches, fetched from the unofficial SpaceX API V3 at